merrymitch/merrymitch/README.md

 </div>

 <h2 align="center">
-All repositories are currently hidden, will be back soon.
+All repositories are currently hidden, will be back soon!
 </h2>

 <div align="center">